RevisitingCriticalGIS/RevisitingCriticalGIS.github.io/index.md

 Starting at 1:20 p.m., Alan McConchie and Muki Haklay have put together a pair of sessions on **OpenStreetMap Studies** held in Regency C of the Hyatt West Tower.

 There are *many, many* other sessions of interest at the AAG.
 We’ve barely scratched the surface.
 To make our coverage a little more complete, below we’ve compiled a handy list including the sessions called out above, and others that look promising for one reason or another.
-In the spirit of Friday Harbor, we look forward to an exciting and varied meeting and hope to this document provides some orientation to the chaos of Chicago!
+In the spirit of Friday Harbor, we look forward to an exciting and varied meeting and hope that this document provides some orientation to the chaos of Chicago!
 See you there!

 * * *